 Congress apparently believes that extending the term of copyright in this country will promote the progress of science and the arts.
 In some cases the law will undoubtedly have that effect, but Congress has misinterpreted the Constitution in believing that to be sufficient.
 The Constitution does not provide for the passage of laws whose effect is, upon occasion, to promote science.
 Rather, the Constitution provides for promotion of science via the securing of exclusive rights.
 The distinction is critical: in the first case, any law which applies in any case in such a way as to promote science would be constitutional; in the latter case, only those exclusive rights secured to authors and inventors which actually promote the progress of science are constitutional, regardless of the law which grants those rights.
 The Constitution applies, not to individual laws, but rather to instances where rights are granted.

 The difficulty in applying Section 8 of the constitution lies in the determination of whether Congress is in fact "promoting the Progress...".
 It is impractical for Congress to individually examine each case in which it proposes to extend copyright to an individual in order to determine exactly how that copyright would promote science and art.
-The solution currently adopted by Congress is to make no effort whatsoever to determine whether copyright is satisfying its aims, and to blindly extend copyright protection to nearly anyone who asks for it.
+The solution currently adopted by Congress is to make no effort whatsoever to determine whether copyright is satisfying its aims, and to blindly extend copyright protection to nearly anyone who asks for it (and indeed, to nearly anyone who doesn't ask for it).
 If Congress chooses not to determine how science and the arts will progress as a result of a given copyright, it has a duty to the Constitution to ensure that someone else takes up that burden.
 The logical choice is to empower the individual applying for the copyright to make that determination.